rdbende/Sun-Valley-ttk-theme/README.md

 ```

 ## Bugs
-- Tk isn't really good at displaying `png` images, so if your program is laggy with the theme, please check out the [gif-based branch!](https://github.com/rdbende/Sun-Valley-ttk-theme/tree/gif-based/)
+- Tk isn't really good at displaying `png` images, so if your program is laggy with the theme, please check out the [gif-based branch!](https://github.com/rdbende/Sun-Valley-ttk-theme/tree/gif-based/) (hasn't been updated for a while)
 - When you change the theme, and your app has a `treeview`, the window resizes.
-This is a quite strange bug that applies to all ttk themes.
+This is a quite strange bug that applies to other ttk themes too.

 ## Examples
 I made a separate repo for the examples: [Sun-Valley-ttk-examples](https://github.com/rdbende/Sun-Valley-ttk-examples).
-Be sure to **star** and **watch** it because I will make more examples, with awesome tips and tricks!!
+Be sure to **star** and **watch** it because I might make some more examples, with awesome tips and tricks!

 ## What's next?
-Check out my other themes!
+Check out my other ttk themes!
 - [Azure ttk theme](https://github.com/rdbende/Azure-ttk-theme)
 - [Forest ttk theme](https://github.com/rdbende/Forest-ttk-theme)